 Geese are another excellent precaution which can be included in your security plans.
 They do not like strangers in the day or night and are quick to raise the alarm.
 The problem with geese is, they will eat the fish pellets.
 If they are penned during fish feeding times, this wouldn't occur.

 Knowing Your Thief

 Obviously live fish have to be sold quickly.
 The thief then has to have a market ready.
-Our thief came on Friday night so he could sale them the following day to local stores or in the next town.
+Our thief came on Friday night so he could sell them the following day to local stores or in the next town.

 Our thief carried away approximately 40 kilos each time.
 These he tied on his bicycle which he left parked outside the fence.

-The other option is a truck with ice, which could in essence take all your fish in a very short space of time.
+The other option is a truck with ice, which could, in essence, take all your fish in a very short space of time.
 If your concrete stacks are close together then your gate needs also to be secure.
 We have a metal bollard to prevent someone ram raiding our gate.